petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 I recommend not building your own, which I have been guilty of in the past.

-### Minimize and automate dependencies
+### Minimize system-wide dependencies and automate their management

-Instead of a list in the README that says "install A, install B, install C..." use virtual environments and/or containers.
+Instead of a list in the README that says "install A, install B, install C...," use virtual environments and/or containers.

 If you absolutely require things to be installed system-wide,